MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 ![interactive mode](./media/interactive-azure-cli/webapp-create.png)

+> [!NOTE]
+> We're not using the default style here, which doesn't read as well on a black background.

 If you're not already logged in to your account, use the `login` command to do that.

 ## Configure